Fito305/toll-calculator/README.md

 grpc is actually tcp.
 We need to have a port etc..

-LEFT OFF: Aggregator GRPC client.
+LEFT OFF: Internal Service communication